Movement & Mind-Body Therapies

-Amount of Education Required for Movement & Mind-Body Therapies Major Jobs
+Amount of Education Required for Careers Related to Movement & Mind-Body Therapies

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to mind-body therapies have obtained the following education levels.

 |Some College Courses||6.7%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||2.2%|

 In 2018-2019, 24 schools offered a mind-body therapies program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|